National protection statuses and return procedure

 Statistics

 In February 2025, a new (non-government affiliated) website was launched with the goal of regularly publishing data and additional information on migration-related topics.
-Currently, the platform provides data on deportations from German federal states in 2024, with further datasets on other topics expected to become available soon.[28]
+Currently, the platform provides data on deportations from German Federal States up until 2024.
+Unfortunately, as of early 2026, no statistics on 2025 are available on this website.[38]
 According to its own statements, the website is a project by students of the master’s program Migration and Development at Sapienza University in Rome.
 The database aims to serve as a research resource for journalists, think tanks, and NGOs.
 The data on various topics is collected through Freedom of Information Act (IFG) requests submitted to the relevant authorities.
 In addition to visually processed information, the platform also provides access to the original requests and responses from the authorities.
 Furthermore, basic information on each topic is available in the form of FAQs.
-Regarding deportations, the website offers figures for all federal states except Bavaria and Lower Saxony.
+Regarding deportations, the website offers figures for all Federal States except Bavaria and Lower Saxony.

 Returns made impossible due to practical or political obstacles (see also above, National forms of protection)